-Editor’s Note, 2016: Even a year after publication, this blog post continues to generate a fair amount of traffic and discussion, with many asking what our complete criteria are for discerning who is a data scientist.
-We posted the complete criteria that we use for our data science salary studies, which you can find here, if you’re interested.
+Editor’s Note, 2018: Even several years after publication, this blog post continues to generate a fair amount of traffic and discussion, with many asking what our complete criteria are for discerning who is a data scientist.
+We posted the complete (and updated for 2018) criteria that we use for our data science salary studies, which you can find here, if you’re interested.

 In June 2013, with the data science hype picking up steam, I took to my blog to write Data Scientists… or Data Wannabes? – a post bemoaning the plague of professionals who had begun changing their titles to Data Scientist without any of the necessary qualifications.
 At the time, the Data Scientist title was still loosely defined, which resulted in confusion in the market, obfuscation in resumes, and exaggeration of skills.